rmsrosa/random_notes/docs/src/generative/score_matching_aapo.md

 ## Conclusion

-This concludes our review of [Aapo Hyvärinen (2005)](https://jmlr.org/papers/v6/hyvarinen05a.html) and illustrates the use of *empirical implicit score matching* to model a univariate random variable by a closed form model.
+This concludes our review of [Aapo Hyvärinen (2005)](https://jmlr.org/papers/v6/hyvarinen05a.html) and illustrates the use of *empirical implicit score matching* to model a univariate random variable by a closed-form model.

 The work of [Aapo Hyvärinen (2005)](https://jmlr.org/papers/v6/hyvarinen05a.html) has some more elaborate models, namely a (i) multivariate Gaussian model; a (ii) basic independent component analysis model; and an (iii) overcomplete model for image data.